UWNetworksLab/uProxy-networking/README.md

  - run the test with `grunt endtoend`

 #### Manual

+- Run `grunt chrome` to build the chrome app in the `chrome/` directory.
+- Go to `chrome://extensions`, ensure developer mode is enabled, and load unpacked extension the `socks-rtc/chrome/` directory.
+- Open the background page, which will start a socks-rtc proxy listening on localhost:9999.

-At the moment, the way to test that this works is to just curl a webpage through the proxy which socks-rtc sets up if you've built it successfully.
+At the moment, the way to test that this works is to just curl a webpage through the socks-rtc proxy.
 For example:

 `curl -x socks5h://localhost:9999 www.google.com`